weinkauf/TeXnicCenter-Manual/source/placeholders.rst

 ..
 Naming conventions
    """"""""""""""""""

-Placeholders for single files have to begin with a percent sign ('%') followed by up to three characters.
+Placeholders for single files have to begin with a percent sign ``%`` followed by up to three characters.
 The last character specifies which files the placeholder refers to:

 **m**
-  The current project's main file.
+  Current project's main filename.

 **c**
-  The current file -- The file opened in the editor that has the input focus.
+  Current filename, i.e. the file opened in the editor that has the input focus.

 The character before the last character describes how to reference the specified
 file: